PNHP NY Metro's Lukomnik Forum Honoring Women's Herstory Month

 Associate Professor of Obstetrics and Gynecology, Associate Dean of Diversity and Inclusion, New York Medical College; attending Physician, New York City Health + Hospitals/Metropolitan Hospital.
-President, Manhattan Central Medical Society (local affiliate of the NMA); Active member of the American College of Obstetricians and Gynecologists (ACOG)
+President, Manhattan Central Medical Society (local affiliate of the National Medical Association); Active member of the American College of Obstetricians and Gynecologists (ACOG)

-Join PNHP New York Metro for a discussion on the crisis of Black maternal mortality – 12 times the rate of white mothers in NYC, and afflicting Black women of all income levels.
-We will explore the underlying factors that go far beyond Black women’s health risks, exposing the role of structural racism in society and in the healthcare system.
+PNHP New York Metro held a discussion on the crisis of Black maternal mortality – 12 times the rate of white mothers in NYC, and afflicting Black women of all income levels.
+We explored the underlying factors that go far beyond Black women’s health risks, exposing the role of structural racism in society and in the healthcare system.
 This includes substandard hospital care and unconscious bias by medical providers.
-We will also discuss the programs and policies that can reverse this unacceptable reality.
+We also discussed the programs and policies that can reverse this unacceptable reality.

 Despite having a healthcare system that spends $111 billion a year on maternity care, the United States has one of the worst rates of maternal mortality — deaths during pregnancy or within a year of childbirth — in the industrialized world.
 That rate increased 27% between 2000 and 2014.
 Most glaringly, Black women are two to three times more likely to die from pregnancy-related complications than white women with the same condition.
 In NYC the numbers are even more shocking: Black mothers are 12 times more likely to die than white mothers.
 The recent life-threatening complications faced by tennis star Serena Williams just after her emergency C-section and the tragic death of anti-police-brutality activist Erica Garner (daughter of Eric Garner, choked to death by police) following a heart attack four months after giving birth have highlighted this disparity.